-Conductivity

-Conductivity is a measurement of minerals in your furnace water.
-While it is common to have minerals in water, excess minerals can cause many problems in hydronic systems including scaling and corrosion.
+Conductivity - Conductivity is a measurement of minerals in your furnace water.
+While it's common to have minerals in water, excess minerals can cause many problems in hydronic systems including scaling and corrosion.

-pH is measurement of alkalinity (hard or soft water).
-For outdoor furnace water and the water treatment used in outdoor furnaces it is better to have your water a little harder than softer (recommended pH range is 8.5-10) as the active ingredients in the water treatment neutralize harder water easier than softer water.
+pH - pH is a measurement of alkalinity (hard or soft water).
+For outdoor furnace water and the water treatment used in outdoor furnaces, it's better to have your water a little harder than softer (recommended pH range is 8.5-10) as the active ingredients in the water treatment neutralize harder water easier than softer water.